yanjia1777/tp/docs/DeveloperGuide.md

 Got it!
 I will update the fields accordingly!
 ```

-**Test case 2: Editing an existing recurring item with some fields specified.**
+**Test case 2: Editing an existing recurring Entry with some fields specified.**

 **Usage:**